 In this episode, we hear from Sarah Hallahan, who leads technical recruiting for AdRoll.
-Since adopting Eightfold.ai about eight months ago, AdRoll’s technical recruiting team has come to rely on Eightfold.ai on a nearly daily basis.
-In particular, the Talent Intelligence Platform™ lead-nurture functionality has lead to some serious recruiting wins.
+Since adopting Eightfold AI about eight months ago, AdRoll’s technical recruiting team has come to rely on Eightfold AI on a nearly daily basis.
+In particular, the Talent Intelligence Platform™ lead-nurture functionality has to lead to some serious recruiting wins.

 Male Voice: Hello and welcome to Eightfold Radio.
 Sarah Hallahan leads technical recruiting for Adroll.
 Since adopting Eightfold about eight months ago, Adroll’s technical recruiting team has come to rely on it on a nearly daily basis.
 And Eightfold’s nurture campaign functionality has already lead to some serious recruiting wins.
 Let’s listen now as Joanne McDougald speaks with Sarah about how Eightfold has changed life for her team.

 Sarah: So I lead technical recruiting for Adroll Group, and I’ve been with Adroll for about four and a half years now.
 And I came to know Eightfold through our director of global recruiting, Daniel, and he was really the visionary behind it.
 He got to know some of the founders and introduced us to, “Hey, we’re going to pilot this.
 Go use it.”
 And so we’ve been using it for about six to eight months now, and so I’ve become a real big fan of the platform to the point where my technical recruiting team is using it nearly daily.
 But yeah, that’s how I got to know Eightfold.